 How Houseplants help Promote Instagram Influencers

 Houseplants are not cheap – but they are still one of the most cost effective home accessories.
-Celebrities and influencers taking selfies at home know the value of a large green fern in the background.
+Celebrities and influencers are increasingly showing how to create an urban jungle with at-home selvies.
 And gorgeous colourful photos of flowers and trees attract huge numbers of ‘likes’ on social media.

 How Sales of Plants have Boomed in Recent Years